◊ THE CLASS: Spin ◊

-We’re rating this class Hard, although like any spin class, most of the work is up to you and it’s in your hands if you want to push that to a Way Hard level of difficulty or back it off to a Middle of The Roadies.
+I’m rating the classes at Quad Hard, although like any spin class, most of the work is up to you and it’s in your hands if you want to push that to a Way Hard or back it off.
 Because the room is able to fit nearly 60 spinners, you can’t necessarily see the instructor from every bike, so if your somewhere in the middle back it can be tough to pick up on instructions.
-That said, the instructions for this class were less crucial than many other classes we have come to expect in some of the newer, trendier studios, in that the focus is on the pure riding.
-There was not any choreography weaved into the 45 minute ride, the variety was only in hills vs sprints (speed) and we would mix it up with rollers (a version of both), or pyramid suicides where we would ride off the saddle for 60 seconds, have a 10 second break, than ride for 50 seconds, 10 second break, etc. until you were only down to riding off the saddle for 30 seconds.
+The biggest difference with most of the classes here is that they do not fuss about choreography, obsessively riding to the beat, or using weights.
+They are strictly about spin.
+They focus on hills vs sprints (speed) and we would mix it up with rollers (a version of both), or pyramid suicides where we would ride off the saddle for 60 seconds, have a 10 second break, than ride for 50 seconds, 10 second break, etc. until you were only down to riding off the saddle for 30 seconds.
 We chatted with a few men afterwards and they said they felt more comfortable in this style of class since there was less to worry about and it allowed them to focus solely on pushing to their personal max vs trying to keep up with the class doing dips, curls, and tap-backs.
 Regardless of your personal style, I was sweating like a beast and there was definitely something refreshing about only having to focus on my “ride”.
 I’ll be back.

 To try a class click here!